 For the legal name, you may wish to include the co-operative’s structure in the name (worker, producer, consumer, etc).
-But be sure to use the appropriate wording.
+Be sure to use the appropriate wording.
 Some cases can be misleading.
 For example, a community services co-op that manages seniors housing should not refer to itself as a housing co-op as it does not follow legal provisions for housing co-ops.

-Legal name and brand name.
-There’s a difference.
+Legal name and brand name — there’s a difference.

 To include, or to not include (a full legal name in branding), that is the question.

 Remember that the name that gets submitted to the government does not have to be the name on the (virtual or physical) front door.
 Many co-operatives don’t use their legal name in their branding or advertising.
 Westlock Terminals is a terminal in Westlock, Alberta.
 It’s also a new generation co-operative.
 The ‘co-operative part’ doesn’t help explain much, so they operate simply as Westlock Terminals.
 Not a ton of creativity required, but effective nonetheless.

 When it comes to operations, it often makes more sense to focus on consumer recognition and avoid the clunky parts of the business’ registered name.
 For example, your local co-op grocery store is most likely referred to as ‘the co-op,’ while its legal name might be Lake Country Co-op Limited.
 This is partly by design but is also a reflection of how consumers refer to the business.

 On the other hand, there are times when including co-operative in the brand is a clear benefit.
 Housing co-ops, for example, are much more likely to market their structure as an incentive for customer participation.
 Being a co-operative in this case is generally a clear differentiator.
 The same can be said of some community service co-operatives, daycares and the like so that they appeal to a specific demographic or can manage prospective member expectations.